-There’s been a lot of discussion around social media authenticity and the dangers of comparison lately.
-That a consistent diet of status updates and retouched images, filtered through a carefully crafted feed of life’s highlights, is leaving most of us in a bit of a funk, if not, a complete state of disillusioned depression.
+There’s been a long-running murmur across social media platforms regarding authenticity and the dangers of comparison.
+That a consistent diet of status updates and retouched images, filtered through a carefully crafted feed of life’s highlights, is leaving most of us in a bit of a funk.
+If not, a complete state of disillusioned depression.
 And, I get it.

 I’m 100% guilty of sitting behind the soft glow of my screen, scrolling precious moments of life away, and letting the insecurity and inadequacy get the best of me.
-It’s sincerely held me back over the past couple of years.
+It’s honestly held me back more than a couple of times.
 It’s kept me behind the scenes, scared of being judged and found not worthy of #squadgoals, praise hand emojis, and scrolling comments of affirmations.
-And, I am so effing tired of feeling that way.
+And, quite simply, I got damn tired of feeling that way.

 I tend to be of the opinion that the best defense is having a damn good offense.
-I know that when I’m feeling fulfilled, engaged, and productive, that there’s not much that can shake me.
+I know that when I’m feeling fulfilled, engaged, and productive, there’s not much that can shake me.
 Witnessing others’ success never left me feeling less than, jealous or inadequate when I knew I was at the top of my game too.
 If anything, seeing those wins stack up for others catalyzed me.
 Proof of possibility.
-When did I forget that?

-Back to that damned good offense.
+Now, back to that damned good offense.
 Action.
-Action, is the spoon full of sugar my friends.
+Action is the spoon full of sugar, my friends.
 When I’m in action I don’t have the time, or the pull to compare.
-Everything becomes inspiration.
-The times I’ve failed, the aspirational Pinterest feeds, the W’s lining up for those I follow.
+Everything becomes unadulterated inspiration: the times I’ve failed, the aspirational Pinterest feeds, the W’s lining up for those I follow.

 And, the best part about social media?
 We get to do it all together!